Improving Compositionality of Neural Networks by Decoding Representations to Inputs: Composing Decodable Neural Networks

 where $\hat{\mathcal{L}}$ is as defined in Equation~\ref{eq:objective2}.
 The additional term acts as a divergence, bringing the classifer's predictions close to those of the pretrained model.
 A similar edit can be made to the DecNN.
 We revisit Section~\ref{sec:arch} experiments now using two pretrained models --- a linear classifier or a ResNet-18 classifier.
 For each, we optimize Equation~\ref{eq:objective3} and compute performance on OOD detection.

-Table~\ref{table:prior} compares the results of incorporating a linear model to a residual network to no pretrained model (None).
+Table~\ref{table:prior} compares the results of composing with either (1) a linear model, (2) a residual network, or (3) no composition (None).
 Using a linear model, we observe a slight drop in test accuracy but an increase across all OOD experiments and calibration.
 In fact, these new results rival or surpass MC-Dropout from Table~\ref{table:ood}.
 Conversely, with ResNet-18, we observe a 1 point increase in test accuracy but notable drops in OOD and calibration results.
 These polarizing outcomes show two use cases of pretrained models: using simpler models allow for regularization that trades off accuracy for robustness while more complex models encourage distillation, making the opposing tradeoff.